-As more and more taxa of Brassicaceae are becoming models for studying various evolutionary and developmental aspects, availability of relevant material is a matter of increasing importance.
-Germplasm collection in BrassiBase includes a set of ~ 300 species covering all evolutionary lineages within the family and about 40 of 49 currently recognized tribes.
-Accessions (mostly of wild origin) from which genome size data and chromosome counts are obtained, are documented by seeds, herbarium specimens, silica-dried leaf material and – whenever possible – images.
+As more and more taxa of Brassicaceae are becoming models for plant biology (e.g., Koch & German, 2013), availability of relevant material is a matter of increasing importance.
+The BrassiBase Material Collection (seeds, herbarium specimens, silica-dried leaf material) represent ~ 300 species covering all major evolutionary lineages within the family and about 40 of 52 currently recognized tribes.
+The accessions are mostly of wild origin and most often genome size and chromosome number data are provided.
+This resource is available upon indivudal request only.

 Free access to and asking for seed/leaf material is restricted to research groups within the DFG priority program SPP1529.
 Inquiries should be sent via e-mail and regular mail.
 You will be informed about short-term availability and further details.
 All stock orders require the acceptance of rules and regulations of CBD (Convention on Biological Diversity).
 Details can be found here.

 The search field accepts scientific plant names, i. e. names of genera or Brassicaceae tribes.